carpegavin/Gavs-Super-Big-Fun-Time-Portfolio/README.md

 ## https://carpegavin.github.io/Gavs-Super-Big-Fun-Time-Portfolio/.

-## The goal of this project was to create a responisive personal portfolio to showcase completed projects/applications to prospective employers.
+## The goal of this project was to create a responsive personal portfolio to showcase completed projects/applications to prospective employers.

 ## The requirments to develop my portfolio were as follows:
   * The front page must have the following visible